How to Remove Oil Stains from Clothing

 Use washing-up liquid

-If the stained garment is made from velvety fabrics such as suede or chamois, apply salt to the stain and leave for two to three hours.
-Then, grab a brush and rub gently, first in the direction of the hair and then in the other direction.
-Then wash the garment as you normally do.
+If the stained garment is made from softer delicate fabrics such as suede, velour or chamois, you should first try the astringent technique.
+Apply salt or something similar to the stain and leave for 2 - 3 hours.
+Then, grab a brush and rub gently, first in the direction of the hair and then in the opposite direction.
+Wash the garment as you normally would.

 Oil stains are hard to remove with a normal hand or machine wash, but if you try one of these household tricks, the oil stain is sure to disappear.
-Remember to carefully read the label for washing instructions before washing the garment, and act as soon as it happens.
+Remember to carefully read the label for washing instructions before washing the garment and act as soon as it happens.
 If you have an oil stain on your shoes, find out how to remove it here.
+You may also be interested in how to remove nail polish stains from your clothes.

-If you'd like to read similar articles to How to Remove Oil Stains from Clothing, we recommend you browse around our Home cleaning category.
+If you want to read similar articles to How to Remove Oil Stains from Clothing, we recommend you visit our Home cleaning category.

 - Before trying any of these home tips, test the solution or remedy on a hidden part of the fabric to make sure it doesn't cause any damage.